Threads

-Threads-arg is a threading-based method to reconstruct the ancestral recombination graph (ARG) from large datasets of sequenced, imputed, or genotyped genomes and to perform ARG-based genotype imputation.
+Threads is a threading-based method to reconstruct the ancestral recombination graph (ARG) from large datasets of sequenced, imputed, or genotyped genomes and to perform ARG-based genotype imputation.

 ARG inference